atlanmod/scalable-views-heterogeneous-models/README.md

 Benchmarks for combining EMF Views, NeoEMF, CDO and Epsilon models on a MegaM@Rt2 use case.

+*Note*: if you are looking for the source for the benchmarks of our MODELS 2018 paper [*Towards Scalable Model Views on Heterogeneous Model Resources*][models2018-paper], they are in the [models2018 branch][models2018-branch].

 ## Running the benchmarks

 First clone this repository and its dependencies, which come as git submodules: